paparazzi/paparazzi/doc/sphinx/source/installation/software/index_software.rst

 OS-specific instructions
 ________________________

 After this point, it is required to install the needed libraries.
-The procedure will depend of the operating system you are using.
+The procedure depends on the operating system you are using.
 Please follow the instruction below:

 .. toctree ::